Written byAmanda Wong

 When you mistakenly delete from a BitLocker encrypted drive or lose data on it caused by disk errors, file system corruption, etc., you need to perform data recovery on the drive.
 But compared with usual data recovery, recovering data from a BitLocker encrypted drive is more challenging.

-Thus, professional BitLocker data recovery software is what you need to retrieve your lost data as much as possible, and as soon as possible. iBoysoft BitLocker Recovery ranks top to recover corrupted BitLocker encrypted drive and get deleted/lost data back from formatted/inaccessible ones.
+Thus, professional BitLocker data recovery software is what you need to retrieve your lost data as much as possible, and as soon as possible. iBoysoft BitLocker Recovery ranks top to recover data from BitLocker encrypted drive and get deleted/lost data back from formatted/inaccessible ones.

 Download it and recover lost data from the BitLocker drive within a few steps now.